-Algorithms for estimating and characterizing motion in video sequences are among the most widely used in computer vision.
-This need is sparked by the number of applications that require the fast and exact estimation of object motion.
+A. Angelopoulou · A. Psarrou Faculty of Science and Technology, University of Westminster, Canvendish W1W 6UW, UK applications that require the fast and exact estimation of object motion.
 Such applications include the estimation of ego-motion for robot and autonomous vehicle navigation and the detection and tracking of people or vehicles for surveillance applications.
 Many other applications exist as well, including video compression and ubiquitous user interface design.

 A sparse motion field can be computed by identifying a pair of points that correspond in two consecutive frames.
 The points used must be distinguished in some way so that they can be identified and located in both images.
 Detecting corner points or points of high interest should work.
 Alternatively, centroids of persistent moving regions from segmented color images might be used.
 Estimation of motion is also possible using higher level information such as corners or borders [1].
-Viola et al [2] analyzes temporal differences between shifted blocks of rectangle filters with good results in low quality low resolution images.
+Viola et al. [2] analyze temporal differences between shifted blocks of rectangle filters with good results in low-quality low-resolution images.
 A large number of techniques have been proposed to analyze motion.
-In [3] a review of direct methods based on pixels can be found, while [4] reviews feature based methods.
+In [3] a review of direct methods based on pixels can be found, while [4] reviews feature-based methods.

 A different approach analyzes motion following an optical flow computation, where a very small time distance between consecutive images is required, and no significant change occurs between two consecutive images.
 Optical flow computation results in motion direction and velocity estimation at image points determining a motion field.
 An early example of a widely used image registration algorithm is the patch-based translational alignment technique developed by Lucas and Kanade [5].
 Several works have modified this method in different aspects improving its accuracy and accelerating its processing [6].
 The optical flow analysis method can be applied only if the intervals between image acquisitions are very short.
 Motion detection based on correspondence of interest points works for inter-frame time intervals that cannot be considered small enough.
 Detection of corresponding object points in subsequent images is a fundamental part of this method, if feature correspondences are known, velocity fields can easily be constructed.
 The first step is to find in all images points of interest such as borders or corners that can be tracked over time.
 Point detection is followed by a matching process to find correspondences between these points.
-In Barron [7], a detailed evaluation of different optical flow methods can be found.
+In Barron et al. [7], a detailed evaluation of different optical flow methods can be found.
 In recent years, several improvements have been proposed to the classical optical flow estimators.
-Some of them proposed bioinspired optical flow VLSI implementations on embedded hardware [8, 9], FPGAs [10, 11, 12] or GPUs [13].
-Due to temporal restrictions in most applications, some of the methods proposed relaxed versions of the algorithm to accelerate its processing [14, 15, 16, 16].
+Some of them proposed bioinspired optical flow VLSI implementations on embedded hardware [8, 9], FPGAs [10-12] or GPUs [13].
+Due to temporal restrictions in most applications, some of the methods proposed relaxed versions of the algorithm to accelerate its processing [14-16].